Employers

 In order to receive a waiver, the instructor must show a compelling reason, such that the class is a "mastery" class, involving extensive student discussion and oral and written presentations, which would lead to a majority of the class demonstrating mastery of the subject.

-The policy does not apply to classes with less than 15 students.
-For classes between 15 and 25 students, the waiver provision will be liberally applied.
+The policy does not apply to classes with fewer than 15 students.
+For classes with 15 and 25 students, the waiver provision will be liberally applied.
 For classes with more than 25 students, there are expected to be few waivers.
 (In classes with fewer than 15 students or where waivers have been granted, there will be no mandatory mean for the class.)

 Class Rank Policy